ugns/hub/README.md

 ## Using the Hub

 All bundles in this repository are automatically served via a publicly accessible HTTP service.
-Presently, the Anchore CLI is a client that includes an operation for interacting with the hub, allowing available bundles to be listed, fetched (for review) or directly installed into a local anchore engine deployment.
+Presently, the [Anchore CLI](https://github.com/anchore/anchore-cli)(version >= 0.3.2) is a client that includes operations for interacting with the hub, allowing available bundles to be listed, fetched (for review) or directly installed into a local anchore engine deployment.
 A quick example of interacting with the hub follows:

 ```
 # anchore-cli policy hub list